General Class FAQs

 What if I want you to see my dog’s behavior even if we are doing virtual training?

 Oh, the joys of modern technology.
 These days, we can accomplish pretty much anything via email, video chat and file sharing.
-You are welcome to share video of your dog’s behavior – and we often request it! – when you are doing remote training.
+You are welcome to share video of your dog’s behavior – and we often request it! – when you are doing virtual training.
 Typically, people will share video with us via Google Drive.

 Don’t you need to meet my dog and see the behavior?